AcademySoftwareFoundation/OpenImageIO/src/doc/imageoutput.rst

 resulting from a call to ``create()``.

-Here is another version of the simple image writing code from Section `Image Output Made Simple`_, but this time it is fully elaborated with error checking and reporting::
+Here is another version of the simple image writing code from Section :ref:`sec-image-output-made-simple`, but this time it is fully elaborated with error checking and reporting::

     #include <OpenImageIO/imageio.h>